 30th Anniversary of Flag-Burning Rescue

 It need not matter if you were a baseball fan or not.
-For what transpired on the afternoon of April 25, 1976 at Dodger Stadium in Los Angeles was a moment that united Americans throughout the country.
+For what transpired on the afternoon of April 25, 1976 at Los Angeles’ Dodger Stadium was a moment that united Americans throughout the country.

 At a time when the United States of America was celebrating its bicentennial, two protestors jumped onto the field and attempted to use the Dodger Stadium outfield as a political stage in which to burn the American flag.